 Full Moon = appreciation of growth, celebration.
 This is a time of maximum light and vibrant energy.

 Lessening / waning = time for the energy to be grounded, embedded and thought about.

 Dark of the Moon = no moonlight and a time for inner reflection.

 There is a power and usefulness in observing the cycles & rhythms of the earth, and our universe, for the key to how we ‘fit’ in!
 And even more information to our belonging in this Universal system of ours is the observance of the 8 seasons of the year.
-Here is a link to an article about the cycle of the Wheel of the Year through the astrological & agricultural seasons – just click the image:

 I hope you have enjoyed reading about some of the Cycles & Rhythms in astrology.
 There are many more as, just like our home universe, the information and potentials are ever-unfolding.

 PS – Here is a link to the Encyclopaedia Britannica and some information about the Gregorian calendar which you may find interesting! <<Gregorian Calendar>>